Referral Order and the contract

 How it works

 The contract is the agreement between the panel members and the young person about what work will be done with and by the young person during the order.
-The contract must include some work to reduce the risk of re-offending, and some activity by the young person to repair the harm they have caused (sometimes called reparation).
+The contract must include some work to reduce the risk of re-offending.
+Also, some activity by the young person to repair the harm they have caused (sometimes called reparation).

 Progress meetings take place at least every three months, so that the panel members can meet again with the young person, their carer and their YOS Officer, to review the progress on completing the contract.
 There is a final meeting at the end of the order to confirm that the young person has completed the contract successfully.